 - You can get your content out at a faster rate – The key to success for any new website is getting as much quality content out there as you can so that search engines start to rank you.
 It is a lot easier to write about something that you know about – and even more so if it is something you are passionate about.

-- Content ideas come easier – One of the most common problems that new affiliate marketers face is continuously coming up with new content.
+- Content ideas come easier – One of the most common problems that new affiliate marketers face is continuously coming up with new content when writing a blog post.
 This is a lot easier if you have a good understanding of your niche as you are able to work on a list of subjects such as “How to’s“, products to review, satellite products (up sells and cross sells) and answers to common problems etc.

 - You know who to target – If you are ‘living’ that niche, there is a good chance you know who else is as well.
 This assists you in working out how to write your posts, where your target audience hangs out, what they like and what social media platforms they use etc.

 We have already discussed the fact that as you commence your affiliate marketing journey you should have a good working knowledge of the niche that you have chosen.
 Another key reason for that is that it will be of assistance in making sure that your chosen niche is sustainable.
 By sustainable we mean: